XBLDev/fccciRedevelopment/README.md

 Code for the coming updated fccci: http://fccci.org.au/au/, code base for user auth and routing: https://github.com/XBLDev/ReactJSNodejsAuthRouterv4

+Comment 26/10/2017, 4:24 pm:

+The menu items on the right hand side can now use language based on language setting switching between Eng and Ch, and the backend can get the newsboard content based on the language which is passed to the backend as a parameter of XMLHttp request.
+How to use variables to query object: https://stackoverflow.com/questions/17039018/how-to-use-a-variable-as-a-field-name-in-mongodb-native-findone

+The routing is still a bit of problem: it seems that if I don't include the right side menu as part of Home and Newsboard, when switching between 2 languages there will be some sort of problems caused by react component life cycle, which I think I already found the solution but that will be tomorrow.

+Ideally upon opening the site it can be redirected from / to /en which is the default language, now on start it's /, and needs the language button to switch between /, /en, and /cn

 Comment 25/10/2017, 1:29 pm:

 The paragraphs are now roughly put under 3 categories: title, image, and a paragraph with links in